Hanna Fenichel

-Johanna Fenichel, née Heilborn (Berlin, Germany 21 October 1897 - Los Angeles, California 12 October 1975) was a child psychologist.
+Johanna Fenichel, née Heilborn (21 October 1897 – 12 October 1975), was a child psychologist.

-Johanna Fenichel, also known as Hanna, was the daughter of Ernst Heilborn, a director of the Allgemeine Elektricitäts-Gesellschaft (AEG), which is German for; "General Electricity Company", and her mother, Antonie Heilborn.
+Johanna Fenichel, also known as Hanna, born in Berlin, was the daughter of Ernst Heilborn, a director of the Allgemeine Elektricitäts-Gesellschaft (AEG), and Antonie Heilborn.
 She became a social worker in 1916 after attending a private school named Sprengelschen in Berlin.
-After years of practicing her profession, she became a part of the Technical University of Berlin where she later got her doctorate in Chemistry in 1932.
-A year later, she moved to Paris, France where she continued her education.
-Another year later, she moved to Prague where she was a part of the Prague Psychoanalytical Association and where she met her future husband, Otto Fenichel.
+After years of practicing her profession, she became a part of the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), where she received her doctorate in chemistry in 1932.
+A year later, she moved to Paris, where she continued her education.
+Another year later, she moved to Prague where she was a part of the Prague Psychoanalytical Association, and met her future husband, Otto Fenichel.